IhsanMujdeci/docker-cheat-sheet/README.md

 ## Basic commands

-`docker images` - list non intermediate images <br>
+`docker images` - list non intermediate images

-`docker ps` -  list all running containers <br>
+`docker ps` (Process Status) -  list all running containers
-`docker ps -a` -  list all containers <br>
+- `-a ` list all containers

-`docker system prune` - removes non running and dangling imaged "images that are tagged and not referenced by any container."<br>
+`docker system prune` - removes non running and dangling images (which are images that are tagged and not referenced by any container").<br>

 ## Concepts